 - Add salt and pepper to taste.

-- Serve with a vegetable of choice, our kids like corn or green beans with this.
+- Serve this homemade beefaroni with a vegetable of choice; our kids like corn or green beans with it.

 - Serve some dinner rolls with this.

-- You can cook them in the oven at the same time you are putting together the beef-a-Roni.
+- You can cook them in the oven while putting together the beef-a-Roni.